teamniteo/handbook/4_Marketing-Support/everyone-on-support.md

   * [EBN - Support Tools](https://github.com/niteoweb/easyblognetworks/blob/master/support/support-tools-and-processes.md)
   * [EBN - Support Issues Checklist](https://github.com/niteoweb/easyblognetworks/blob/master/support/support-issues-checklist.md)
   * [EBN - Blog Problems Checklist](https://github.com/niteoweb/easyblognetworks/blob/master/support/blog-problems-checklist.md)
 * We use [Intercom](https://app.intercom.io/) for handling support emails.
-For EOS, we have a predefined account which you'll need to personalize when you're on duty.
-Login credentials are on 1Password under *Team* vault.
-Update the profile by clicking on your name found at the bottom left corner of the page.
+You will need to set up your own account if you don't have one yet.
+Ping @marbeann for an invite.
 * Filter available tickets by selecting the `unassigned` folder.
 * Everyone has *Staff* access to the EBN app, this allows you to log in to internal [*Blog Dashboard*](https://github.com/niteoweb/easyblognetworks/blob/master/support/blog-dashboard.md) app.
 * We have the #ebn-support channel for support-related discussions and the #ebn-server-ops channel for server statuses and warnings.